SamuelEarl/fanny-pack-ui-old/src/routes/customize.svelte.md

 ***This page is a work in progress.***

 Customize your theme and download the files to insert into your project.
+The download button is at the bottom of the page.

 <!-- <button on:click={() => hexToRgb("#fbafff", 0.5)}>Test Hex to RGB</button> -->

 ---

+## Themes

 <form on:submit|preventDefault={createNewTheme}>
   <div class="input-container">